Ropa Vieja, yes that means old clothes in Spanish, but in Cuba, it’s also one of the most typical and tasty dishes.

-Located in the Barrio Chino, former Chinatown of Havana, there is a Cafetería, wich is famos among the locals in Havana.
+Located in the Barrio Chino, former Chinatown of Havana, there is a Cafetería, which is famous among the locals in Havana.
 It serves Pizzas and amazing milkshakes, but also typical Cuban dishes like Ropa Vieja.
-In La Juliana you can choose if you want Arroz Amarillo (made with corn) or Arroz Morro with it and you also get a lot of salad and fried sweet potato with it.
+In La Juliana, you can choose if you want Arroz Amarillo (made with corn) or Arroz Morro with it and you also get a lot of salad and fried sweet potato with it.

 Esq.
 Zanja y San Nicolas , Centro Habana

-There are a lot of other places that serve this dish in Havana, sometimes the best Ropa Vieja is serve right around the corner in a small Cafería or is home made by your host or friends and family.
+There are a lot of other places that serve this dish in Havana, sometimes the best Ropa Vieja is served right around the corner in a small Cafería or is homemade by your host or friends and family.

-You definitely should not visit Cuba without trying it.
+You definitely should not leave Cuba without trying it.